Frequently Asked Questions (FAQ)

-A: Related experience is any experience, paid or unpaid, that is related to the skills needed to be a psychotherapist is the most important factor in determining the relative strength of an application.
-Examples include volunteer experience on a suicide or crisis intervention line, with an AIDS organization, work as a teacher (especially with children with behavior or emotional problems), in a hospital or community mental health organization, or in group or residential treatment facility (to name a few).
+A: Related experience is any experience, paid or unpaid, that is related to the skills needed to be a psychotherapist; this is the most important factor in determining the relative strength of an application.
+Examples include, but are not limited to: volunteer or paid work experience on a suicide or crisis intervention line, with an AIDS organization, as a teacher or behavioral technician (especially with children with behavior or emotional problems), in a hospital or community mental health organization, or in group or residential treatment facility.

 Q: How much clinical experience do I need?

-A: The program does not have a minimum requirement.
-However, most applicants have at least one year or more of clinical experience.
+A: The program does not have a strict minimum requirement however, most applicants have at least one year of clinically relevant experience.
 While the applicant should list all the forms of related professional experience in his or her curriculum vitae (academic resume), experience that is directly related to the practice of clinical psychology should be clearly emphasized in the application.

 Q: Why does this program require an autobiographical statement for admission?

 A: The program emphasizes training in becoming a competent psychotherapist.
 An autobiographical statement offers the applicant the opportunity to demonstrate that they have insight and perspective on their own development as a person - qualities that the program feels are essential in psychotherapy training.